Sturgeon: Physical characteristics

 Sturgeons retain several primitive characteristics from the bony fishes.
 Along with other members of the subclass Chondrostei, they are unique among bony fishes because their skeletons are almost entirely cartilaginous.
-To maintain structure, sturgeons are one of few organisms to retain a post-embryonic notochord that acts like a soft spine running through the body.
-Notably, however, the cartilagineous skeleton is not a primitive character, but a derived one; sturgeon ancestors had bony skeletons.
+To maintain structure, sturgeons are one of few vertebrates to retain a post-embryonic notochord that acts like a soft spine running through the body.
+Notably, however, the cartilaginous skeleton is not a primitive character, but a derived one; sturgeon ancestors had bony skeletons.
 They also lack vertebral centra, and are partially covered with five lateral rows of scutes rather than scales.
 They also have four barbels—sensory organs that precede their wide, toothless mouths.
 They navigate their riverine habitats traveling just off the bottom with their barbels dragging along gravel, or murky substrate.
 Sturgeon are recognizable for their elongated bodies, flattened rostra, distinctive scutes and barbels, and elongated upper tail lobes.
 The skeletal support for the paired fins of ray-finned fish is inside the body wall, although the ray-like structures in the webbing of the fins can be seen externally.

 Sturgeons are among the largest fish: some beluga (Huso huso) in the Caspian Sea reportedly attain over 5.5 m and 2000 kg while for kaluga (H. dauricus) in the Amur River, similar lengths and over 1000 kg weights have been reported.
 They are also among the longest-lived of the fishes, some living well over 100 years and attaining sexual maturity at 20 years or more.
 The combination of slow growth and reproductive rates and the extremely high value placed on mature, egg-bearing females make sturgeon particularly vulnerable to overfishing.

 Sturgeons are polyploid; some species have four, eight, or 16 sets of chromosomes.